Cherie Westbrook

 PhD Candidate

-Quantifying how beaver activity influences peatland plant productivity and evapotranspiration
+Quantifying how beaver activity influences peatland plant productivity using drones

 MSc Student (co-supervisor Bram Noble)